The Diplomatic Council enjoys special consultative status with the UN

 In addition to the involvement in the ECOSOC commissions, the United Nations considers the Diplomatic Council a multiplier to spread the positions of the United Nations all over the world.
 By granting the consultative status, the UN expects the DC to execute the following tasks: provide expert analysis on issues from its experience, serve as an early warning agent, help monitor and implement international agreements, help raise public awareness of relevant issues, play a major role in advancing UN goals and objectives and contribute with essential information at organization events.
 Through the ECOSOC accreditation, the Diplomatic Council is invited to attend the session of the Human Rights Council (HRC) and make written and oral statements.
 This includes the participation at the Universal Periodic Reviews (UPR) which involves a review of the human rights records of all 192 United Nations Member States once every four years.

-The DC UN master plan post-2015 provides that the Diplomatic Council gradually executes the tasks related to the consultative status.
-The objective of the Diplomatic Council is to be represented by at least one delegate at all relevant events of the Economic and Social Council within the next three years.
+The DC UN master plan 2030 provides that the Diplomatic Council gradually executes the tasks related to the consultative status.
+The objective of the Diplomatic Council is to be represented by at least one delegate at all relevant events of the Economic and Social Council.
 DC members, who wish to actively collaborate with the United Nations, shall contact the DC Secretariat General to obtain information on how they can become a member of the DC Commission for UN Affairs.

 DC Commission for UN Affairs (DCUN)